-- A7.3.1 The thesis shall be in the format prescribed in the Research Student Assessment Policies and Procedures Handbook. - A7.3.2 The thesis must be presented in English (except where B1.6Taught Regulations applies). - A7.3.3 The copyright of the thesis as a literary work is invested in the student except in certain circumstances which are set out in the Intellectual Property Regulations. - A7.3.4 The final version of the thesis must be deposited in the Institutional Repository.
+- A7.3.1 The thesis shall be in the format prescribed in the Research Student Assessment Handbook. - A7.3.2 The thesis must be presented in English (except where B1.6 of the Academic Regulations for Taught Programmes applies). - A7.3.3 The copyright of the thesis as a literary work is invested in the student except in certain circumstances which are set out in the Intellectual Property Regulations. - A7.3.4 The final version of the thesis must be deposited in the Institutional Repository.
 An application for an embargo to the full publication of the thesis may be submitted to Research Degrees Board at the time of submission of the examination arrangements.